-- Telangana borders with 5 states – Chhattisgarh and Odisha in northeast, Andhra Pradesh in south, Karnataka in southwest and Maharashtra in north.
+- Telangana borders with 5 states – Chhattisgarh and Odisha in the northeast, Andhra Pradesh in the south, Karnataka in southwest and Maharashtra in the north.

 - Telangana is situated on Deccan plateau in the peninsular part of India.

 - This region is drained by two main rivers Godavari and Krishna.
-69 % of Krishna river and 79 % of Godavari’s cachment area is in Telangana region.
+69 % of Krishna river and 79 % of Godavari’s catchment area is in Telangana region.

-- Godavari is considered as sacred river in South India and is also called as Dakshin Ganga (Ganga of South).
+- The Godavari is considered as a sacred river in South India and is also called as Dakshin Ganga (Ganga of South).

-- It is one of the least developed regions of the India aggravated with the problems of illiteracy , unemployment, poverty, malnutrition, child labour, water and electricity shortage and farmer suicides.
+- It is one of the least developed regions of India aggravated with the problems of illiteracy, unemployment, poverty, malnutrition, child labour, water and electricity shortage and farmer suicides.

-- Economy is mainly driven by agriculture.
+- The economy is mainly driven by agriculture.
 Rice is the major and staple food crop of the state.

 - Ramagundam Power plant is the major Power station of the state operated by NTPC having installed capacity of 2600 MW.

-- Warangal has a domestic airport which was established in year 1930 during Nizam period.
+- Warangal has a domestic airport which was established in the year 1930 during Nizam period.

 - Kuntala waterfall which is in Adilabad district is the biggest waterfall of the state.

-- Culture of Telangana is blend of traditions of Mughals and Nizams of Hyderabad.
+- The culture of Telangana is blended of traditions of Mughals and Nizams of Hyderabad.